Jingzhi-cyber/HTTP-Caching-Proxy-Server/README.md

 Now you need to change the proxy of your web browser to this proxy with port 12345.
 After that you can open web pages with this proxy.

-The testcases we used is in testcases.txt and danger_log.txt contains some information about our program.
+The testcases we used is in testcases.txt and danger_log.txt contains information about possible dangers in our program.